 Antibody Test—An antibody test can take 23 to 90 days to detect HIV infection after an exposure.
 Antibody tests that use blood from a vein detect HIV sooner after infection than tests done with blood from a finger prick or with oral fluid.

-How to get tested for HIV at home?
+How to get tested for HIV at home in Gurgaon?

-What is the cost of an HIV and STD home test kit in India?
+What is the cost of an HIV and STD home test kit in Gurgaon?

 What does an STD test include?

 This test offered by MyDiagnostics offers STD testing across 9 parameters -

 Anti Hepatitis C Virus (Anti HCV) - Total